top of page

 At the time of construction of the four houses at 2413-2419 I Street, Duvall and Marr also obtain permits to build five brick alley dwellings on Snows Court, directly behind the I Street houses.
 Duvall owned and rented out the properties from 1885 to 1889, when he sold them to Thompson Alexander, a real estate and insurance agent.
 The properties were held as a group, until 1908 when 2417 was sold separately.

 One of the first residents of the house was Rosetta A. Boston, a teacher, who lived there (according to the 1887 City Directory).
+Other residents:

-William H. Reed, a porter, lived there in 1903 (City Directory).
+1903 - William H. Reed, a porter (City Directory)

-Murray Barker, 1914 (City Directory)
+1914 - Murray Barker (City Directory)

-In 1984, Robert (Coach Bob) and Norene Vogt purchased the house.
-Their daughter Denise and a roommate, Lisa, rented the house for five years; both walked to work.
-Later Bob and Norrene sold their house in suburban Maryland and spent the next 30 years of their lives in the house.
+In the early 1990s, Bob and Norrene sold their house in suburban Lanham, Maryland and spent the next 30 years of their lives in the house.
 They were community activists and held positions on the FBA Board.
 After their death and then significant renovations, their daughter and husband moved into the house in 2000.

 Recollections